 These resources include an overview of the exam, exam topic, study materials, which play a crucial role in preparing candidates for the certification, and practice tests covering every topic.

-The candidates should seriously consider obtaining the practice tests since they play a vital role in the preparation for the CCNP R&S exams.
+The candidates should seriously consider obtaining the practice tests since they play a vital role in preparation for the CCNP R&S exams.
 Organize the proper preparation for your certification exams and build a successful career in the network field!